-- Fast execution on a huge range of markets: Enjoy flexible access to more than 2,000 CFDs and 5,000 stocks, with reliable execution
+- Fast execution on a huge range of markets: Enjoy flexible access to more than 2,000 leveraged products and 5,000 stocks, with reliable execution

 - Trade seamlessly, wherever you are: Trade on the move with our natively designed, award-winning trading app